Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 6. Heating, ventilation and air conditioning

-As a primary objective, all areas of the building where collection objects are either displayed, used, stored or transported (exhibition areas, storage rooms, reading rooms, workshops or preparation areas, quarantine rooms and hallways between these spaces) should provide climate conditions that eliminate all major risks to the collection (incorrect temperature and incorrect RH leading to mould, active corrosion, internal chemical degradation, fractures, delamination and deformation).
+All areas of the building where objects are displayed, used or stored (for example, exhibition areas, storage rooms, reading rooms, workshops or preparation areas and quarantine rooms) should provide climate conditions that eliminate all major risks to the collection (incorrect temperature and RH leading to mould, active corrosion, internal chemical degradation, fractures, delamination and deformation).
 What are considered to be “ideal climate-controlled conditions” will vary from institution to institution, as these depend on the vulnerability of a collection and on the specific operational context of an institution.
-In general, from a preventive conservation point of view, it is better to provide conditions that are less tightly controlled but controlled reliably over time than very tightly controlled conditions only some of the time.
-For a more detailed discussion on this topic, including a description of the damage caused by incorrect temperature and RH, of the vulnerability of different objects, of the classes of control for temperature and RH and of requirements for special collections, consult the Environmental guidelines for museums.
+In general, from a preventive conservation standpoint, it is better to provide conditions that are less tightly controlled but controlled reliably over time than very tightly controlled conditions only some of the time.
+For a more detailed discussion on this topic, including a description of the damage caused by incorrect temperature and RH, of the vulnerability of different objects or collections, of the ASHRAE types of control for temperature and RH and of requirements for various special situations (for example, temporary display or unpacking spaces, cold, cool or frozen storage, metal storage), consult CCI’s Climate Guidelines.

 Designation

-As part of a designation application, assessors will expect to see evidence, in the form of temperature and RH charts covering 12 consecutive months, that climate can be controlled to meet certain specifications, depending on the classes of cultural property, in all areas where collection objects could be exhibited, given public access (archives or library reading rooms), stored or transported.
-Note that for category B designation, application requirements may be different depending on the vulnerability of the acquisition for which designation is sought.
-Refer to the document “Formatting RH and T charts” (can be obtained from CCI, the Designation program or the Indemnification Program) to ensure that charts are submitted in the correct format.
+As part of a designation application, assessors will expect to see evidence, in the form of data covering at least 12 consecutive months (including data captured at intervals between 20 and 60 minutes), that climate control corresponds to certain specifications, depending on the classes of cultural property, in all areas where objects could be displayed, made accessible to the public (archives or library reading rooms) or stored.
+Note that for Category B designation, application requirements may differ depending on the vulnerability of the acquisition for which the designation is sought.
+To ensure that data is formatted properly, refer to the document “Guidelines for the Submission of Relative Humidity (RH) and Temperature Graphs to Canadian Heritage’s Designation and Indemnification Programs” (available from CCI, the Designation program or the Indemnification Program).

 Note

-- For class 7 (archival material), provide at least ASHRAE control type A1 or A2 (Table 1), and/or at least one of the ASHRAE specifications for chemically unstable collections (cool, cold or frozen storage) (Table 2).
-ASHRAE control type A1, A2 or better should be provided in the reading rooms, where applicable.
+• For Class 7 objects (archival material), ensure that at least the ASHRAE B specification or at least one of the ASHRAE specifications for chemically unstable organic materials is met (cool, cold or frozen storage; Table 2).
+ASHRAE B or better should be provided in reading rooms, where applicable.

 Indemnification